primaryobjects/missionariescannibals/readme.md

-Missionaries and Cannibals
+Missionaries and Cannibals in R
 =========
-### in R

-This program solves the Missionaries and Cannibals AI problem.
+Solves the classic Missionaries and Cannibals AI problem using the R programming language.
 See http://www.aiai.ed.ac.uk/~gwickler/missionaries.html

 Rules
 ---